 - Can Fit Variety of Magazines – Can fit multiple types of magazines.
 See description for more details.

 - Includes Two (2) ALICE Clips – This includes two (2) metal ALICE clips that allow the user to attached it to ALICE compatible gear.

 - ALICE Compatible – This item uses the ALICE, All-Purpose Lightweight Individual Carrying Equipment, system.
 This system was used by the US Military starting in 1973 and was replaced with MOLLE gear.
-The system uses simple metal clips to mount pouches and accessories to webbing on gear and equipment.
+The system uses simple metal clips (slide, belt keepers) to mount pouches and accessories to webbing on gear and equipment.

 - Various Government Contractors – This item is manufactured for the US government by various contractors.

 Country of Manufacture: USA – This product is manufactured in the USA.

 Issue Type: USGI – These are genuine US government issued items made to military specification (mil-spec).